cssd-bot/CCSD-Chatbots/Collection of Questions relating to our Chat-bot project.md

    4. For an Intent, limit the number of School-Entities to 2, ie: School & Staff
    5. Use a Metadata entity to enumerate all the School-Entities

+   new ideas
+   1. Apply a layer of abstraction between the sql and the Action/parameters (not sql)